 The pork neck was marinated in a slightly sweet sauce and then grilled over charcoal giving the outside a caramelised and crisp texture whilst the meat remained juicy.
 The chicken satay remained super moist and juicy, coated in a curry powder blend and served with a really peanutty sauce.
 I know Satay is meant to be peanutty but this was one tasted like straight peanut butter.

-Next, I ordered Gaeng Som Cha Om Praw – basically, a sweet and sour soup filled with prawns, omelette and acacia fronds (super high in fibre!!)
+Next, I ordered Gaeng Som Cha Om Prawn – basically, a sweet and sour soup filled with prawns, omelette and acacia fronds (super high in fibre!!)
 The soup arrived and was loaded with large fresh prawns, a slightly orange soup and a spongey omelette.
 As soon as I took a sip of that broth my mind was blown, how is it possible to jam pack that much flavour into something?
 Sour, salty, sweet and spicy, all the flavours of Thailand.
 The omelette acted like a sponge and soaked up all the flavours of the broth and when you bit into it an explosion happened in your mouth.
 Defiantly recommend this dish.

-I thought I should end the night with some vegetables so order a big plate of Chinese broccoli which also had a bit of tofu.
+I thought I should end the night with some vegetables so I ordered a big plate of Chinese broccoli which also had a bit of tofu.
 The broccoli remained crisp and fresh, served in a just a little too much of the sauce which was made up of oyster sauce, chicken stock and garlic.
 I tried to order just a bowl of steamed rice to go with the Chinese broccoli and the waitress thought I said sticky, being the awkward person I am, I didn’t correct her thus ended up with sticky rice.
 I love sticky rice, there just wasn’t enough to feed a very hungry carbivore.

-Check out my full review here!
+Check out my full review of The Thai on Chapel here!